 Among the whole gamut of human emotions, the best feeling has got to be the one when someone really “gets” us.
 That incredible feeling when you don’t need to use any extra explanation or justification – the person you’re dealing with knows exactly what you’re going through and has the perfect response to it.

 Now, picture the same situation, except that now you’re dealing with technology.
-Wouldn’t it feel splendid to use an application which really understands our needs, and is even perhaps a step ahead and intuitively respond to us?
+Wouldn’t it feel splendid to use an application that really understands our needs, and is even perhaps a step ahead and intuitively respond to us?

 Predictive analytics are increasingly being used by businesses to gain knowledge of how to better engage with their users based on their previous behavior patterns.